alexgrim123/dcl-npc-toolkit/README.md

 3. Add response on server side:

-Install llm_response_backend module on the server side and add onMessage that sends response to frontend:
+Install llm_response module on the server side and add onMessage that sends response to frontend:

 ```ts
 this.onMessage("getAnswer", async (client, msg) => {